cellebrite-labs/LabSync/README.md

    "data" EAs
 3. Merging names of functions and their prototypes into one in the YAML (currently a logical conflict in a function name change will result in two git conflicts)
-4. Synchronizing different segments to different files (useful for situations where libraries are sideloaded to different binaries)
-5. "git blame" tooltip -- see who last named/typed a function to ask them about it
+4. "git blame" tooltip -- see who last named/typed a function to ask them about it
-6. YAML metadata -- add a title/description of the IDB to the YAML
+5. YAML metadata -- add a title/description of the IDB to the YAML

 ## Meta